kvfrans/twitch/README.md

 ###How to run it

-1. Run `node scrape.js` to scrape messages from Twitch's IRC channels.
-You can also use the provided `database.txt` which I collected by running the scraper overnight for ~8 hours.
+1. Edit scrape.js to supply your own Twitch IRC Token and username.
+You can get the oauth token from http://twitchapps.com/tmi/.
+Run `node scrape.js` to scrape messages from Twitch's IRC channels.
+Alternatively, you can also use the provided `database.txt` which I collected by running the scraper overnight for ~8 hours.
 Fill in the channels array with a list of streamers you want to scrape from.

 2. Run `node topwords.js` to format a vocabulary dictionary (`words.json`) that maps IDs to each word that appeared at least five times.